adobe/helix-index-files/README.md

 Deploying Helix Service requires the `wsk` command line client, authenticated to a namespace of your choice.
 For Project Helix, we use the `helix-index` namespace.

 All commits to master that pass the testing will be deployed automatically.
-All commits to branches that will pass the testing will get commited as `/helix-index/index-files@ci<num>` and tagged with the CI build number.
+All commits to branches that will pass the testing will get deployed as `/helix/helix-observation/index-files@ci<num>` and tagged with the CI build number.